HomeStudiosDIY/HomeStudiosDIY/README.md

 OPNsense® is an open source, feature rich firewall and routing platform, offering cutting-edge network protection.
 https://opnsense.org/

+If you want to have you own FireWall and not use your ISP route.
+This will allow you more reflexibility and also more security.
 This will guide you yo install OPNsense on Proxmox and I will also show you how to configure all the different plug-ins I use. https://github.com/HomeStudiosDIY/HomeStudiosDIY/tree/main/02%20-%20OPNsense